Home

 A. Field methods

-1. Geological mapping, recording of primary sedimentological, paleozoological and paleobotanical data, drawing shemes and geological and facies maps, of local and synthethic logs.
+1. Geological mapping, recording of primary sedimentological, paleozoological and paleobotanical data, drawing geological and facies maps, local and synthethic logs.

-2. Probing material for paleozoology and sedimentology, with a stratigraphic and depositional control, where such a control is possible in the field.
+2. Sampling material for paleobotany, paleozoology and sedimentology, with a stratigraphic and depositional control, where such a control is possible in the field.

 B. Laboratory methods